Jared Kushner has testified in front of grand jury investigating Jan 6, reports say

 Despite this, the ex-president maintained he won and purported lies of voter and election fraud.

-Ultimately, supporters of Mr Trump stormed the Capitol building on 6 January 2021, interrupting Congress’ certification of the 2020 election results.
+A baseless narrative of election fraud fuelled supporters of Mr Trump who stormed the Capitol building on 6 January 2021, interrupting the certification of the election results and assaulting dozens of law enforcement officers.

-It is unclear what charges federal prosecutors could charge Mr Trump with, should they decide to, but the House Select Committee referred several possible charges to the Department of Justice (DOJ) last year.

-Some of those charges include inciting an insurrection and obstructing an act of Congress.
+It is unclear what charges federal prosecutors could bring against Mr Trump, should they decide to, but the House Select Committee referred several possible charges to the Justice Department last year, including inciting an insurrection and obstructing an act of Congress.

-Mr Trump is already facing federal charges brought by Mr Smith and a special counsel regarding his alleged mishandling of classified documents.
+Mr Trump is already facing federal charges brought by Mr Smith regarding his alleged mishandling of classified documents.
 He also faces charges in New York related to an alleged hush money payment to adult film star Stormy Daniels before the 2016 election.

-Additionally, Mr Trump is facing an investigation in Fulton County, Georgia by the district attorney regarding his alleged efforts to overturn his election loss.
+He also is facing an investigation in Georgia by Fulton County district attorney Fani Willis regarding his alleged efforts to overturn his election loss in that state.

 Join our commenting forum